 This policy describes the process by which UW-Madison will assess and improve its Human Research Protection Program (HRPP).

-- Several units of the HRPP monitor and ensure individual research projects are being carried out in accordance with the approved protocol, applicable ethical principles, local, state, federal, national/international rules, regulations, guidance and standards, and University policies and procedures.
+- Several units of the HRPP monitor and ensure individual research projects are being carried out in accordance with the approved study, applicable ethical principles, local, state, federal, national/international rules, regulations, guidance and standards, and University policies and procedures.

-- The Data and Safety Monitoring System of the Carbone Cancer Center (CCC) ensures that clinical research conducted under the aegis of the CCC is compliant with federal, UW and CCC policies, procedures and requirements by performing: internal audits; quality assurance reviews, response reviews; protocol summary reports; and database monitoring.
+- The Data and Safety Monitoring Committee of the Carbone Cancer Center (CCC) ensures that clinical research conducted under the aegis of the CCC is compliant with federal, UW and CCC policies, procedures and requirements by performing: internal audits; quality assurance reviews, response reviews; protocol summary reports; and database monitoring.

 - The Institute for Clinical and Translational Research (ICTR) Study Monitoring Service Program serves as the independent Study Monitor of Record for those investigators requiring or desiring such oversight and conducts directed or for-cause reviews as requested by the ICTR Data Monitoring Committee, Health Sciences IRBs or other appropriate entities/agencies.